top of page

 Frontal Lobotomy

-We experience a bit of what it would be like after having a frontal lobotomy every night when we dream.
-The frontal part of our brain shuts down when we dream.
-Our frontal cortex is what helps us be sensible and rational in the waking state.
-While your dreams are always about you and deal with real concerns, they're portrayed to you when you're in a senseless and irrational state.
+When we dream, we experience a bit of what it would be like after having a frontal lobotomy every night.
+The frontal part of our brain shuts down when we dream, and our frontal cortex helps us be sensible and rational in the waking state.
+While dreams are always about you and deal with real concerns, they're portrayed to you when you're in a senseless and irrational state.

 What if you don't like what you discover?